Growing sage is one of the easiest and best options for

 In zones 5-8, sage grows as a hardy perennial (it grows back for multiple seasons).
 In zones 9 and south, sage is an annual (it only lasts one season).

-Heat and humidity intimidates sage a little.
+Heat and humidity intimidate sage a little.
 If you live in humid climates, consider planting in a container where it’s easier to control the moisture and temperature of the soil.
+Our herb garden kits are perfect for growing sage and other herbs in a container.
 Plant alongside basil and rosemary for an aromatic herb garden perfect for your kitchen and cocktail needs.